About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 You’ll also meet with an anesthesiologist before surgery.
 They will:

-You’ll either walk into the operating room or be taken in on a stretcher.
+You’ll either walk into the operating room or a staff member will bring you there on a stretcher.
 A member of the operating room team will help you onto the operating bed.
-Compression boots may be placed on your lower legs.
+They may put compression boots on your lower legs.
 These gently inflate and deflate to help blood flow in your legs.
-If your surgery is on one of your legs, that leg won’t have a boot on it.
+If your surgery is on one of your legs, that leg will not have a boot on it.

 Once you’re comfortable, your anesthesiologist will give you anesthesia through your IV line and you’ll fall asleep.
 You’ll also get fluids through your IV line during and after your surgery.